 In 1994, a fourth building opened its doors on campus to house the growing Health Department.
 At this time, names were assigned to the three classroom buildings.
 "Ed Wood Technical Center" was the name assigned to the building that housed the industrial and technical trades in honor of Ed Wood's dedicated service to the school.
 The main building was given the name "George S. Mickelson Education Center," in honor of the late governor who made much of the development on the STI campus possible.
 Finally, the new health building was given the name "Health Science Center."
-The name was changed in 2001 to the Terrence M. Sullivan Health Science Center in honor of STI's third director.
+The name was changed in 2001 to the Terrence

+M. Sullivan Health Science Center in honor of STI's third director.

-In the Spring of 1998, an additional 112 acres of land were purchased to the west and south of the STI campus, allowing the potential to triple the size of the existing campus as needs dictate.
-This land acquisition, combined with strategic planning, will ensure STI will continue to meet the education needs of the Sioux Falls area and South Dakota.
+In the Spring of 1998, an additional 112 acres of land were purchased to the west and south of the STI campus, allowing the potential to triple the size of the existing campus.
 Faced with increasing storage needs due to double digit enrollment growth since first occupying the campus in 1990, the Institute added its fifth building in 1999.
 This is a cold storage facility and is located behind the Ed Wood Technical Center.

-In the Spring of 2001, Southeast's Technology Center opened..
+In the Spring of 2001, Southeast's Technology Center opened.
 This facility offers both STI and South Dakota university system programs and classes.

 STI's first student housing facility, Hummel-Nicolay Hall, opened in Fall 2003 and accommodates up to one hundred students.
-Andera Hall opened in 2005 to accommodate continued enrollment growth as technical education continues to play an integral role in our region's economic development.
+Andera Hall opened in 2005.